Wiselfx/aseprite/README.md

 ## Introduction

+keep your machine clean and build Aseprite quick and dirty workaround

 **Aseprite** is a program to create animated sprites.
 Its main features are:

 * Sprites are composed of [layers &amp; frames](https://www.aseprite.org/docs/timeline/) as separated concepts.